 Finally, at the end of a tight deciding set, the seven-time Grand Slam champion obtained a match point on his serve.
 Just after he tossed the ball, a phone rang in the audience, and John stopped his motion.
 This unexpected interruption created a funny moment, as, looking towards his father, he said: “Dad, it’s mom calling.”
 Patrick took the opportunity to relax a little bit before facing a match point, and added, “Tell her I’ll be home soon.”
 “She said to make sure you miss this return,” said John to end this short break.

-Patrick didn’t miss his return, but, thanks to a last volley, John prevailed (3-6, 6-2, 6-4), claiming his 77th ATP title.
+Patrick didn’t miss his return, but, thanks to a final volley, John prevailed (3-6, 6-2, 6-4), claiming his 77th ATP title.
 Both players explained later how hard it was to compete against his own brother.

 ”Every emotion you can imagine is there, every single one,” said John.
 “You’re always worried about trying to win, yet you know it’s your brother.
 You’re proud of the way he’s playing, and yet you don’t want him to beat you.
 You’re nervous because there’s an innate pressure there that’s just a competitive thing with brothers.
-And also there’s the finals of a tournament you have to think about… I was aging by the minute out there.”
+And also, there’s the finals of a tournament you have to think about… I was aging by the minute out there.”

 ”It was just kind of a weird feeling,” said Patrick. ”I never felt really comfortable.
 I never felt like, ‘Oh, I want to win this match so badly.’
 That wasn’t really my feeling out there, which it is any other time I play.”